Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-intro.md

 ## Block Behavior File

-Block behaviors are structured similarly to entities: They contain a description and a list of components that describe the block's behavior.
+Block behaviors are structured similarly to entities: they contain a description and a list of components that defines the block's behavior.

 <CodeHeader>BP/blocks/blockname.json</CodeHeader>